Import health standards

 Independent review panel

-If a request to review a provisional IHS is accepted, the Director-General must appoint a panel to do the review.
+If a request to review the provisional version of the IHS is accepted, the Director-General must appoint a panel to do the review.
 You can find the details for this procedure in the Biosecurity (Process for Establishing Independent Review Panel) Notice 2015.

 Submitters can suggest members for the panel and review the draft terms of reference.
 Whoever asked for the review gets a copy of the final report — the report is also available to anyone who asks.